Climate Change Is Melting Glaciers On Mount Everest, Uncovering Bodies Of Dead Climbers Buried For Decades

-Rising global temperatures from climate change is having an unusual side-effect on Mount Everest — melting snow and ice and uncovering the bodies of climbers trapped there for decades.
+Rising global temperatures from climate change is having an unusual side effect on Mount Everest — melting snow and ice and uncovering the bodies of climbers trapped there for decades.

 As the New York Daily News reported, the mountain has been littered with the bodies of more than 300 climbers who perished in their attempt to reach the peak since the 1920s.
 Because of the difficulties involved in climbing down, hundreds of bodies were left there rather than risk recovering them, leading many to become entombed in snow and ice.